Celebrating 180 years of UCC

 On Friday, September 20th 2019, there will be more than 100 venues across Cork city hosting a range of free events to mark Culture Night.
 In UCC alone events ranging from talks, tours and creative workshops will be presented in many departments, ranging from English through to the Library, Music to the Visitor Centre.

-Margaret Lantry, Acting University Curator, Heritage Services, Buildings & Estates, will present a talk about the background and history of the Crawford Observatory.
-Wearing her MA gown, Margaret will host her event in the historic main quadrangle in W6, one of the original lecture theatres of UCC – built in 1849, while the Observatory was opened in 1880.
+Margaret Lantry, University Curator, Heritage Services, Buildings & Estates, will present a talk about the background and history of the Crawford Observatory.
+Wearing her MA gown like academics of old, Margaret will host her event in the historic main quadrangle in W6, one of the original lecture theatres of UCC – built in 1849, while the Observatory was opened in 1880.

 She will present a brief history of the Crawford Observatory: the people: President W. K. Sullivan, local businessman and philanthropist W. H. Crawford and Ireland's premier scientific instrument maker Howard Grubb; and the building itself.
 Lots of photos will be shown of the building and maps!
 Margaret will also show original glass plate negatives of a partial lunar eclipse taken in 1917.